spinnaker/kayenta/docs/building-and-running-kayenta.md

 }
 ```

-Now that you have a init script you can run the following command to build the artifact
+Now that you have a init script you can run the following command to build the artifact.

 ```bash
 ./gradlew --init-script /path/to/init.gradle kayenta-web:bootJar
 ```

 This should build a jar called `kayenta-web.jar` in `kayenta-web/build/libs/`.
-You can sanity check that the jar is good by launching it with java.
+You can confirm that the jar is ready launching it with java.

 ```bash
 $ java -jar kayenta-web/build/libs/kayenta-web.jar